Goldschmidt hits HR in Arizona return, Cards top D-backs 9-7

 The Diamondbacks — who have hung around the fringes of the NL wild-card race for months — were officially eliminated from postseason contention.

+“We left some money on the table throughout the course of the season and those are the things that we are going to have to address and tighten up a little bit,” Arizona manager Torey Lovullo said.

-Goldschmidt had a big night in his return to the desert after playing eight years for the Diamondbacks from 2011-18.
+Goldschmidt had a big night in his return to Arizona after playing eight years for the Diamondbacks from 2011-18.
 He got a loud ovation from fans in the first inning before drawing a walk.

 In the third, he drove a change-up from Alex Young just over the right-center field fence for his 32nd homer of the season and 100th in his career at Chase Field, which is the most in the stadium’s history.